nopara73/ZeroLink/README.md

 ### Transactions And Transaction Chains

 Any Bitcoin mixing techique must use a common denomination, otherwise simple amount analysis can re-establish the links, as Kristov Atlas did in his [CoinJoin Sudoku](http://www.coinjoinsudoku.com) analysis of Blockchain.info's [SharedCoin](https://github.com/sharedcoin/Sharedcoin).
 Since the service has been discontinued.
 This notion leads to mixing in multiple rounds.
-For example if a user wants to mix 8 bitcoins and the mixing denomination is 1 bitcoin, then it must use 8 mixing rounds.
+For example if a user wants to mix eight bitcoins and the mixing denomination is one bitcoin, then it must use eight mixing rounds.
 As Mike Hearn [put it](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ):
 > The problem starts when we realise that what we actually care about is not transactions but rather transaction chains.